-There is a smaller possibility that this test can give a positive result that is wrong (a false positive result) particularly when used in a population without many cases of COVID-19 infection.
+population without many cases of COVID-19 infection.
 Your healthcare provider will work with you to determine how best to care for you based on the test results along with medical history, and your symptoms

 What does it mean if I have a negative test result?

 A negative test result means that the virus that causes COVID-19 was not found in your sample.
 However, it is possible for this test to give a negative result that is incorrect (false negative) in some people with COVID-19.
 You might test negative if the sample was collected early during your infection.
 You could also be exposed to COVID-19 after your sample was collected and then have become infected.
+In particular, people infected with COVID-19 but who have no symptoms may not shed enough virus to trigger a positive test.
 This means that you could possibly still have COVID-19 even though the test result is negative.
 If your test is negative, your healthcare provider will consider the test result together with all other aspects of your medical history (such as symptoms, possible exposures, and geographical location of places you have recently traveled) in deciding how to care for you.